Types of Aid

 Financial Aid Office Mission

-Our mission is to increase opportunities for students access to and success in higher education by providing the students the tools to financial success while achieving their educational goals.
+The mission of Financial Aid & Scholarships Office is to increase opportunities for students access to and success in higher education by helping students and their families seek, obtain, and make the best use of all financial resources.

 Additional Financial Aid Information